SEO

 • if there are many similar reviews at the same time.

-According to Bright Local study, the amount of consumers that regularly read online reviews for local businesses increased by 17% in 2021 from 2020.
+According to a Bright Local study, the number of consumers who regularly read online reviews for local businesses increased by 17% in 2021 compared to 2020.

-The study showed that 74% of respondents leave reviews–34% do that only for positive experiences, whereas 7% only for negative experiences, and 33% for both.
+The study showed that 74% of respondents leave reviews–34% only for positive experiences, whereas 7% only for negative experiences and 33% for both.

 Source: BrightLocal